cmilica/cs766project/index.md

 1) Encode the slam results into DQN model input

-2) Improve the code performance to get fater performance
+2) Improve the code performance to get faster performance

 3) Find appropriate parameters that mitigate the "lost of track" issue